Color is a peculiar subject. We're surrounded but color everyday but most of us know very little about it.

 Do you want the colors to be more unified or separated?

 Do you want to increase or reduce the contrast in hue, saturation or luminosity?

-Having an aim before you start applying color adjustments will save you precious time from lingering in Photoshop.
+Having an objective before you start doing anything saves you from wasting precious time lingering in Photoshop aimlessly.

 3.2 Software Consideration

 I use Lightroom and Photoshop in my workflow.
 For the purpose of selective color adjustments, I’d recommend Photoshop instead of Lightroom.

 As much as I like quick adjustments, Lightroom is not able to provide the flexibility I need in selective color adjustment.